raspy135/Qun-mk2/README.md

   * The analog modeling engine is **original and made from scratch**.
 It uses advanced algorithms for great organic sound.
 The engine is not a copy of a classic synth, it is designed to make modern sounds.
   * Low latency.
   * All analog modeling engine parameters can be configured through MIDI.
   * Clean 2 Oscillators.
 Cheap synthesizers compromise this part sometimes, but QUN has no-alias noise Oscillators.
-All of the internal calculation is done by floating point for sound quality.
+All the internal calculation is done by floating point for sound quality.
   * Oscillators can be used as 1 oscillator per voice, or 2 oscillators per voice.
   * Voice can be configured as 4 voices (Quad mode) or 2 voices (Dual mono).
   * The sound engine is compatible with Qun mk1.